acg-team/Bioinfo4B/Genomics/Script.md

 Inside, you can use the up,down, left, right arrows to move in the file.
 Press i in order to insert text in the file.
 Go to where you see an SRR ID and change it to yours.
-Press esc tab and then type x: in order to leave.
+Press esc tab and then type :x in order to leave.

 Run the code:
 ```